Troy Baker: Acting

 Baker began his voice acting career doing radio commercials in Dallas.
 He was recruited by Christopher Sabat to do voice-over work at Funimation for the English adaptation of the anime Case Closed.
 He went on to work in dubbing anime such as Bleach, Dragon Ball Z, Fullmetal Alchemist, Fullmetal Alchemist: Brotherhood, Naruto, Naruto: Shippuden, and the Funimation dub of One Piece.
 He then moved to Los Angeles and began working on Marvel-based animated series, providing the voice of various characters in The Avengers: Earth's Mightiest Heroes, as well as Hawkeye and Loki in Ultimate Spider-Man and Avengers Assemble.

 Baker's career in the video game industry began when he voiced Matt Baker in the tactical shooter series Brothers in Arms.
 In an interview with The Griff, he said, "It was starting to become necessary for actors to become involved [in gaming], so I got into that and it was literally stumbling from one job into the next.
 That was kind of my first snowball effect."
 His most notable roles came in 2013, when he provided the voice of Booker DeWitt in BioShock Infinite and the voice and motion capture of Joel in The Last of Us.
 Both games earned critical acclaim, gaining scores over 90% on GameRankings and Metacritic, and widespread commercial success.
 He was nominated for both of these roles at VGX 2013, winning for The Last of Us.
 He then worked on Uncharted 4: A Thief's End, playing Nathan Drake's older brother Sam.
 He reprised the role in Uncharted: The Lost Legacy.

 In 2011, Baker became the voice of Siris, the hero of Chair Entertainment's blockbuster mobile game series Infinity Blade, and in 2014 he was the voice of Talion, the protagonist of Middle-earth: Shadow of Mordor, which earned a rating of 9.3 on IGN.
 He also voiced Ace (Experiment 262) in the English dub of the anime Stitch!
 He was listed on Entertainment Weekly in their "Best of 2013" issue for "Best Breakout Actor" in the video game industry for his performances in The Last of Us, BioShock Infinite, and as the Joker in Batman: Arkham Origins.
-He is one of the few actors to have portrayed Batman (Lego Batman 2: DC Super Heroes, Lego Batman 3: Beyond Gotham, Lego Dimensions, Batman: The Telltale Series and Batman: The Enemy Within), the Joker (Batman: Arkham Origins), and the three major iterations of Robin (Tim Drake in Batman: Arkham City, Dick Grayson (as Nightwing) in Injustice: Gods Among Us and Jason Todd (as Red Hood and the main antagonist) in Batman: Arkham Knight).